File №204 · Food Traceability Final Rule · 21 CFR Part 1, Subpart S

 Walk your flow

-We diagram every Critical Tracking Event in your operation: receiving, transformation, shipping.
-The templates we hand you then match how your business actually moves goods, not a generic facility.
+We work through the Critical Tracking Events in your operation with you — receiving, transformation, shipping — so the templates reflect how your goods actually move, not a generic facility.

 03